 Inside this light-filled South Bluffs home, which overlooks the Mississippi River, the focus is on the sweeping views, and the overall design is a practice in restraint.
 To avoid taking attention away from the home’s natural beauty, LRK’s Founding Principal Carson Looney, working with RKA Construction, balanced the natural light and captured the views with large windows.
-Marley Fields of Fields Landscape Architecture maximized the small exterior space, and Leslie Murphy, owner and creative director of Murphy Maude Interiors, further enhanced the minimalist interiors.
+Marley Fields of Fields Landscape Architecture maximized the small exterior space, and Leslie Murphy, owner and creative director of Murphy Maude Interiors, and Sara Walden of Sara Walden Interiors, further enhanced the minimalist interiors.

 “The look is very organic with a light, bright and airy design, as well as wood elements that lend the interiors to the place and space in which the home is located,” says Leslie.
 “It is easy to design a beautiful home when you are working with these fundamentally beautiful natural elements.”

 The homeowners, a Memphis couple looking to downsize, craved a simplistic design with a crisp color palette.
 Leslie stepped in to assist with color choices and tile and countertops selections but gives appropriate credit to the design-minded half of the couple, who has an extraordinary eye for interiors.
 Leslie captured the homeowner’s desire for “soft tones with warm elements to keep the home inviting,” and added in her own ideas for a “refreshed” design.
 The living room, for example, is comfortable and inviting, and a mix of materials creates warmth while a neutral palette establishes consistency.
 Subtle accents of color live in the beams, flooring and a rich brown leather chair that feels quite luxurious.
 The furnishings and finishes were kept simple to optimize the gorgeous views, and the designer was intentional in leaving the walls and windows unadorned.